by Tracy Johnson

 Fictional characters in movies, novels and TV shows seem real even when we know they are not.
 We know fiction to be untrue, yet we treat it for a time as if it were true.
 We are simultaneously naïve, believing what we are told, and savvy, aware of the deception.

-Don’t give away just cash.
-Give away possibilities.
 Many years ago, Jack McCoy created the greatest radio promotion of all time.
 The Last Contest sounded larger than life.
-Yes, it’s dated and you can’t steal it and do it today, but you can be inspired by it:
+It lives on as an inspiration to this day.

 A client station gave away a pair of tickets to every sporting event in the city for a year.
 Great prize, right?
 Larger than life.
-And very little response.
-Then they gave away center-court tickets on the floor to an NBA game.
-Against the Lakers.
-Their promos painted a picture, so you could imagine yourself at the game.
-They attracted more than four times the response.
+And the station had very little response.
+I believe it was because they counted on the value of the prize to drive response.
+The story was about facts, filled with the number of tickets to each event.

 Shortly after, the same station gave away center-court floor seats tickets to a single NBA game against the Lakers.
 The promos painted a picture.
 It was filled with imagery.
 Listeners could imagine being at the game.